5 Marvelous Healing Medicinal Plants

 Garlic

 Garlic is a member of the onion family.
 It is used in various dishes in many countries.
 Garlic contains vitamin C, vitamin B6, manganese, and fiber.
-The sulfur-rich, sharp, pungent smell of garlic can also keep insects and even snakes away.
+The sulfur-rich, sharp, pungent smell of garlic can keep insects and snakes away.
 Garlic is an herb that is grown around the world.

 Tea Tree